The UK betting industry’s self-regulatory watchdog group is searching for a brand-new leader after its CEO revealed his resignation.

 This week sees the UK betting industry enforce new issue gambling controls, consisting of sharing info on problem gamblers.
-For the very first time, a gambler who signs up for an individual betting store’s self-exclusion program will have that restriction enforced throughout all shops of that particular betting operator.
+For the very first time, a gambler who signs up for an individual betting store’s self-exclusion program will have that restriction enforced throughout all shops of that particular betting operator at casino online.

 A representative for betting industry lobby group the Association of British Bookmakers called the new program, which was announced by the UK Gambling Commission in 2014, a substantial advance on the previous plan thanks to a new complimentary telephone helpline with a one-stop procedure for self-exclusion.